 Creative Commons Non Commercial CC BY-NC: This article is distributed under the terms of the Creative Commons Attribution-Non-Commercial 4.0 License (https://creativecommons.org/licenses/by-nc/4.0/) which permits non-commercial use, reproduction and distribution of the work without further permission.
 Abstract: Wine tourism experiences can be offered in many ways, such as visiting wine festivals.
 They can provide a wide range of experiences that differ from day-to-day living and could be viewed as lifestyle tourism experiences.
 The goal of the research was to segment wine festival visitors and describe them within the experience economy context.
-Data was gathered using a structured questionnaire at three wine festivals in Croatia from May to November 2019 and a total of 456 responses were collected.
+Data was collected using a structured questionnaire at wine festivals in Croatia.
 Research hypotheses were tested using cluster analysis and ANOVA.
 Segmentation results show four significantly different groups of wine festival visitors (business visitors, explorers, devotees and companions).
 The identified segments significantly differ in their motivation and experience at the wine festival.
 Based on the results of this research, recommendations for specific marketing strategies can be given to festival organizers, wineries and destination management organizations.
 Research expands previous knowledge about customer segments in wine tourism.
 To the authors' knowledge, this is the first empirical study that has developed a wine festival visitor profile based on the experience economy framework.